CheyenneMDavid/foraging-link-ui/README.md

 ## Project Description

-The Foraging Link is the front-end React-based user interface that interacts with the [ForagingLink-API](https://github.com/CheyenneMDavid/ForagingLink-API).
-The front-end allows user interaction with features such as browsing monthly blog posts, commenting on the posts and one another's comments, managing user profiles, and registering for courses.
+The **Foraging Link** is a React-based front end that connects to the [ForagingLink-API](https://github.com/CheyenneMDavid/ForagingLink-API).
+It provides a user interface for browsing blog posts, commenting and replying, managing user profiles, and registering for seasonal courses.

 ## Table of Contents